Waqar is our first blogger from Pakistan. He writes for us every Friday.

 I also used the Wiley Intensive Review and the test bank, but I found it not that helpful as Gleim’s.
-I suggest to use Gleim as a primary study material but if you are not satisfied with your practice, you can get other software such as Wiley, Hock or Exammatrix, They can be used as supplement or as mock exams.
+I suggest using Gleim as a primary study material but if you are not satisfied with your practice, you can get other software such a Becker, Wiley, Hock, or ExamMatrix (note: now known as Surgent), They can be used as a supplement or as mock exams.

 Great things take time.”

 Hope this helps!
 I will continue to write everything that helped me get through this exam in the next post.

 Lastly, I want to say I love your feedback because your feedback stimulates my mind during our interaction.
 I’m always around and we can discuss anything (except breaching the disclosure 😀 ) Best of luck to all the candidates who are preparing for the CMA exam.

 Thanks for your sharing again!
 I like how you mentioned that the #1 factor to consider is whether the CMA exam is worth it for the individual.
 If there isn’t a good reason behind this certification, it’s hard to motivate ourselves, or we will easily get distracted or give up.

 I also agree that picking a course that suits our style and needs, together with a solid study plan is very important to passing success.